cshbli/ML-CV-AI/image_translation/pix2pix/README.md

 * Pix2Pix Network Training

+  A naive way to do Image-to-Image translation would be to discard the adversarial framework altogether.
+A source image would just be passed through a parametric function and the difference in the resulting image and the ground truth output would be used to update the weights of the network. <b>However, designing this loss function with standard distance measures such as L1 and L2 will fail to capture many of the important distinctive characteristics between these images</b>.
+However, the authors do find some value to the L1 loss function as a weighted sidekick to the adversarial loss function.

   Pix2Pix is a conditional GANs.
 The loss function for the conditional GANs can be written as below.
   <p align="center">
     <img src="conditional_gan_loss_function.png" width="600px" title="Loss function for the conditional GANs">